hopkinstechnocrats/frc-ros-docs/cross_compile_oe.md

 unset BDIR BITBAKEDIR BUILDDIR OECORELAYERCONF OECORELOCALCONF OECORENOTESCONF OEROOT TEMPLATECONF source openembedded-core/oe-init-build-env && cd -
 ```
-8. Add this to the bottom of `~/ros-roborio/conf/local.conf`
+8. Create `~/ros-roborio/conf/local.conf` and paste the following text into it, replacing
+`<ABSOLUTE-PATH-TO-DIRECTORY-ON-SEPARATE-DISK>` with with a path to a directory on a partition of your disk containing at least 100 GB.
 ```
 # ROS-ADDITIONS-BEGIN
 # ^^^^^^^^^^^^^^^^^^^ In the future, tools will expect to find this line.